Our School Vision

 What does a lesson look like at Hethersett?

-As a school we are working hard to ensure we are exposing children a variety of texts within their English lessons – fiction, non-fiction and poetry.
+As a school we are working hard to ensure we are exposing children a variety of texts within their English lessons – fiction, non-fiction, poetry, song lyrics and picture books.
 Every child is taught a range of strategies to support their development to become a confident, independent reader.
 In Foundation and Key Stage 1, phonics is taught on a daily basis.
 Children are taught from the Letters and Sounds document which enables them to segment, decode and blend words.
 Once they have learnt how to read, they can then learn to comprehend and understand the text they are reading.
 As the children progress through our school, they are encouraged to use more of these skills independently to understand and enjoy a wider range of texts.
-Through this they will become fluent, expressive readers with the stamina to enjoy challenging books.
+Through this they will become fluent, expressive readers with the stamina to enjoy challenging books..

-Our structured approach to the teaching of reading, where we as staff model the skills needed to become successful readers, allows us to show the children how we as adults take meaning from the texts.
+Reading is taught twice a week for 45minutes by the class teacher.
+The main focus of these lessons is around skills outlined in the VIPERS approach - vocabulary, inference, prediction, explanation, retrieval, summarising and sequencing.
+Our structured approach to the teaching of reading, where we as staff model the skills needed to become successful readers, allows us to show the children how we as adults take meaning from the texts

 Reading for pleasure